Follow my blog with Bloglovin

 Note that you do not need a huge backyard or even any backyard to do this.
 I even did an egg hunt while living in an apartment a few years ago.
 You can hide those plastic eggs anywhere, from drawers, to the fridge, behind books or even under the pillows.
 The kicker is to get creative and make sure you hide the clues scattered all over the place.

-This is also another favourite of mine.
+This is also another favorite of mine.
 If you are artistic or creative at all, then you know that pretty much anything can be used for crafts.
 The beauty of it is, if you look hard enough around your home, you are sure to find tons of materials for your crafts.
 Some examples of things you can use are:

 - empty egg cartons